dj4385/manufac-react-assignment/README.md

+# Node version
+This project uses node v16.20.0.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+In the project directory, you can install dependencies:

+### `yarn install`

 In the project directory, you can run: